whipowill/d2r-mod-reformed/README.md

 - **Splash Damage** - all melee weapons have splash damage (tuned low at 25%)
 - **Countess Counts** - always drops 3 runes, and can drop higher than before
 - **Rune Drops** - high runes are much less punishing to find
-- **Druid Fixes** - Druid shapeshift lasts longer, vines and spirits never die
+- **Druid Fixes** - shapeshift lasts longer, vines and spirits never die
 - **Merc Auras** - Blessed Aim in Act 1, ____ in Act 3, and ____ in Act 4 (unfinished)
 - **Simple Upgrades** - 3x gem to upgrade gem, 2x rune to upgrade rune
 - **Easy Respec** - cube a key to get a Token of Absolution